- Program Overview

 Franklin, Nancy.
 Ph.D., 1989, Stanford University: Memory, particularly false memory, eyewitness memory, and the relationship between emotion and cognition.
 In addition to collaborating on research projects in the lab, interested students have the opportunity to train as expert witnesses within the criminal justice system.
 Cognitive Science Program

-Freitas, Antonio L., Ph.D., 2002, Yale University: Social cognition, motivation, self-regulation.
+Freitas, Antonio L. Co-Director of the Social & Health Program, Ph.D., 2002, Yale University: Social cognition, motivation, self-regulation.
 Social and Health Program

 Leung, Hoi-Chung, Director of Undergraduate Studies, Ph.D., 1997, Northwestern University: Prefrontal and parietal function in human cognition; neural mechanisms underlying information processing and response control; FMRI applications in cognitive neuroscience.
 Integrative Neuroscience Program